HIllya51/LunaTranslator/docs/en/sr.md

 This mode can directly call the Windows speech recognition model with better performance, and can be used on Windows 10.

-::: warning
+::: danger
-Due to Microsoft's changes in the encryption method for newer version language packs, the language packs installed in the system and the downloaded newer version language packs cannot be used directly.
-Please refer to [this article](https://www.patreon.com/posts/fixing-use-of-on-133196054) for usage instructions.
+**Due to Microsoft's changes in the encryption method for newer version language packs, the language packs installed in the system and the downloaded newer version language packs cannot be used directly.
+Please refer to [this article](https://www.patreon.com/posts/fixing-use-of-on-133196054) for usage instructions.**
 :::

 On Windows 11, the system can directly detect installed languages and their speech recognition models.
 In `Core Settings` -> `Others` -> `Speech Recognition`, select the language you want to recognize and activate the feature to start using it.
 If the desired language does not appear in the options, install the corresponding language in the system or find the recognition model for that language and extract it into the software directory.